Welcome to Hertfordshire Walker

 The Robin Hood & Little John pub

-21: Take this footpath, Codicote footpath 29 and head ENE for 150m.
-After crossing the field go through another metal gate and then turn right through a wooden gate with a water tower in the distance.
+21: Turn left on Codicote footpath 29 then head ENE for 150m.
+After crossing the field go through another metal gate then turn right through a wooden gate.
 This is Knebworth footpath 10 which you follow E for 370m to Spinney Lane (location - https://w3w.co/table.trains.racing).

-22: Turn right on Spinney Lane and head SSW for 280m.
+22: Turn right on Spinney Lane then head SSW for 280m.
 Soon after passing a scrap yard you will approach a right-hand bend in the road.
-Just before the bend you will see a lane on your left marked 'Hinnings Lane leading to Normans Lane' (location - https://w3w.co/scouts.pretty.toxic).
+Just before the bend you will see a lane on the left marked 'Hinnings Lane leading to Normans Lane' (location - https://w3w.co/scouts.pretty.toxic).

-24: Emerge from the underpass and follow the track, now Welwyn bridleway 12, as it turns right and heads into Mardley Heath Nature Reserve.
+24: Emerge from the underpass then follow Welwyn bridleway 12 as it turns right then heads into Mardley Heath Nature Reserve.

 Continue straight, following the blue sign posts, and head SE until you reach a left-hand fork leading to a clearing.

-Cross this open heath land, rich in thistles and popular with butterflies and bees when we were there, and head E for 600m back to the car park.
+Cross this open heath land, which was rich in thistles and popular with butterflies and bees when we were there, and head E for 600m back to the car park.

 Bee on thistle at Mardley Heath Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0